aloussase/Devsu.Banking/README.md

 - The [Mapperly](https://github.com/riok/mapperly) library is used for object mapping, as its one of the fastest ones.
 - Error handling is done using the [ErrorOr](https://github.com/amantinband/error-or) library.
 - Error handling is sparse, taking into account only scenarios that were explicitly mentioned in the requirements.
+- In a real project I would have implemented logging with Serilog or something similar.

 ## License